 Slaveholders, most of whom were vicious, imposed harsh penalties for slaves who dared escape or defy the system, including flogging, maiming, and even death.
 Family members were often sold downriver or split up as another means of keeping slaves in check, resulting in desperate attempts to reunite with lost loved ones after emancipation.

 Many leaders emerged during this period to help eliminate involuntary servitude, such as Sojourner Truth, an ex-slave who made anti-slavery speeches in the North, and Frederick Douglass, also a former slave, who protested the enslavement of his people in the North Star, a paper he founded, and Harriet Tubman, who after escaping to freedom herself, returned as many as nineteen times to Southern and border States to free other men, women, and children.
-The long-awaited end to human captivity in America in 1865, due to the Civil War, thrust the freedmen into a world of unforeseen possibilities.
+The long-awaited end to human captivity in America, brought about by the Civil War, thrust the freedmen into a world of unforeseen possibilities.

 Reconstruction: